Olo’upena Falls (Oloupena Falls)

-Here are located several spectacular and extremely high waterfalls, including the highest known falls in the United States and Oceania – the 900 m high Olo’upena Falls.
+Here are located several spectacular and extremely high waterfalls, including the highest falls in the United States and Oceania – the 900 m high Oloupena Falls.

 Volcano, rain and ocean in the north-eastern part of Moloka’i have created one of the most spectacular landscapes in the world.

 The highest cliffs – Haloku Cliffs – are located in some 4 – 5 km long section between the Pelekunu and Wailau valleys.
-Here ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
-Cliffs end abruptly in the sea and in Hawaiian are called "na pali" – sea cliffs.
+Here the ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
+Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons.

 Olo’upena seems to be the highest fall here – estimates in topographical maps show that the fall is approximately 900 meters tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical cliff.
+The water here is not falling in a free fall – for the most part, it slides down along the nearly vertical cliff.

-In windy weather there is happening another phenomenon – wind is catching the falls and rising them up in the air.
+When the weather is windy, the wind catches the falls and raises them up in the air.
 Unfortunately very few see such sight – boats and helicopters do not go there in such weather.

 Fourth highest in the world?

-Very often there is written with a sure hand that Olo’upena Falls are fourth highest in the world.
+Very often there is written with a sure hand that Olo’upena Falls is the fourth highest in the world.